top of page

 “Don’t give up.
 Get a plan.
 Any house rents for more than the mortgage payment.
 Call an agent, they can help …even if you’re not ready yet”, Smith said.
 “If you have to continue renting, try to leverage what you have.
 Try to keep good existing rental relationships.
 Keep a list of past references.
 Work on your credit.
 Make sure your landlord is reporting to the credit bureaus.
 Don’t buy any new pets … they can make it very difficult to qualify for new leases.”

-Published on the Springfield Daily Citizen: May 5, 2022
+Published by the Springfield Daily Citizen: May 5, 2022

 bottom of page